-Sites where bedrock is close to the surface can significantly increase excavation costs and make extended dry detention basins infeasible.
-If on-site soils are relatively impermeable, such as soil group D (as defined by the NRCS), problems with standing water may arise.
-In this case, using a wet basin may be more appropriate.
-A water table within two feet of the bottom of the extended dry detention basin can also create problems with standing water.
-On the other hand, if soils are highly permeable, such as well-drained sandy and gravelly soils (NRCS Soil Group A), it will be difficult to establish the shallow marsh component in the basin.

 Effectiveness

 The primary pollutant removal mechanism in extended dry detention basins is settling; therefore, the degree of pollutant removal depends on whether the pollutant is in the particulate or dissolved form.
-Expect limited removal for soluble pollutants,

-but high removal rates for particulate pollutants.
-Enhanced removal of soluble pollutants in the lower stage of the basin can occur by natural biological
+Expect limited removal for soluble pollutants, but high removal rates for particulate pollutants.

-removal processes if it is maintained as a shallow wetland.
-The degree of removal by such wetlands depends on the wetland’s size in relation to its loading.
 When designed properly, extended dry detention basins are effective in reducing pollutant loads and controlling post-development peak discharge rates.
 Extended dry detention basins may be used to meet Stormwater Management Standards 2 and 4.
-However extended dry detention basins do little to reduce post- development increases in runoff volume or maintain recharge.
+However, extended dry detention basins do not reduce post- development increases in runoff volume.
+Additionally, extended dry detention basins provide no groundwater recharge.

 Planning Considerations

 Check the soils, depth to bedrock and depth to water table before designing an extended dry detention basin.
 Where bedrock is close to the surface, high excavation costs may make extended dry detention basins infeasible.
-If soils on -site are relatively impermeable, or the water table is within two feet of the bottom of the basin, the basin may experience problems with standing water.
-If soils are highly permeable, it will be difficult to establish a shallow marsh component in the basin, unless a liner is used.
 Maximum depth of the extended dry detention basin may range from 3 to 12 feet.
 The depth of the basin may be limited by groundwater conditions or by soils.

-Construct extended dry detention basins above the normal groundwater elevation (i.e. the bottom of the basin should not intercept groundwater).
+If soils on -site are relatively impermeable such as soil group D (as defined by the NRCS), or the water table is within two feet of the bottom of the basin, the basin may experience problems with standing water, Therefore, design the bottom of extended dry detention basin to be at least 2 feet in elevation above the seasonal high groundwater elevation.
 If runoff is from a land use with a higher potential pollutant load, provide adequate pretreatment and a greater separation between the bottom of the basin and the seasonal high groundwater table.
+Separation of the bottom of the basin from groundwater is needed to ensure that the basin fully dewaters between storms.

 To be effective in reducing peak runoff rates, the extended dry detention basin is ordinarily located where it can intercept most of the runoff from the site, usually at the lowest elevation of the site where freshwater wetlands are frequently found.
-Like all other best management practices, extended dry detention basins may not be constructed in wetland resource areas other than isolated land subject to flooding, bordering land subject to flooding, land subject to coastal storm flowage and riverfront areas.
-Select a location that will not adversely affect wetland resource areas but will still provide the peak rate attenuation required by Standard 2.
-Embankments, or dams, created to store more than 15 acre-feet,
+Like all other best management practices, extended dry detention basins may not be constructed in wetland Resource Areas other than isolated land subject to flooding (ILSF), bordering land subject to flooding (BLSF), land subject to coastal storm flowage and riverfront areas.
+Select a location that will not adversely affect wetland Resource Areas but will still provide the peak rate attenuation required by Standard 2.

-or that are more than 6 feet high, are under the jurisdiction of the state Office of Dam Safety and are subject to regulation.